Sweet pea: Cultivation

+In the UK the National Collection of Sweet Peas was started by Roger Parsons in 1991, when he offered to host a collection of Lathyrus at Hotham Park, Bognor Regis.
+At the time Parsons was working as Head of Parks and Landscape for Arun District Council.
+The collection achieved National Collection status in 1993 and now holds about 1300 species and cultivars from around the world.
+English Sweet Peas, operated by Phil Johnson, now incorporates Roger Parsons Sweet Peas and Johnson will maintain and add to the National Collection.
+Johnson has submitted an application to Plant Heritage to become the new custodian.

 Pests and diseases

-The sweet pea plant does suffer from some pests, the most common being aphids.
+The sweet pea plant suffers from some pests, the most common being aphids.
 These insects suck the sap out of the plants, reducing growth.
 Mosaic virus is spread by greenfly, causing yellowing of leaves, distortion of new shoots, and inhibited flowering.

-A pest called the pollen beetle which is small, shiny and black, eats the pollen and disfigures the flowers.
+A pest called the pollen beetle, which is small, shiny and black, eats the pollen and disfigures the flowers.
 Other pests include caterpillars, thrips, slugs and snails.
-Another problem is mildew; this is a white powdery coating that covers the leaves and slows down growth.
-When sweet peas are planted too close to each other it causes fungal diseases like powdery mildew.
-Such fungus suck nutrients from sweet peas and stunt their growth.
+Another problem is powdery mildew; this is a white powdery coating that covers the leaves and slows down growth, and can be caused when sweet peas are planted too close to each other, sucking nutrients from the plants and stunting their growth.

 The sweet pea is also susceptible to ethylene in quantities produced by senescing plants.
 Because of this, growers are encouraged to plant sweet peas away from fruit trees among other plants prone to early dieback or senescence.